 1. What is the Yi Peng Festival?

-| Where: Northern Thailand (mostly in Chiang Mai)
+| Where: Northern Thailand (mainly in Chiang Mai)

-| When: The full moon day of the second month of the Lanna lunar calendar, so the exact date changes every year.
-This year, it will be celebrated on November 22~23, 2018.
+| When: On the day of the full moon of the second month in the Lanna lunar calendar.
+So, the exact date changes every year.
+This year, it falls on October 31st (Sat), 2020*.

 2. How is Yi Peng different from Loi Krathong?